freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ## Maturity stages

+According to this model, this how you can progress to mature your design system to ideally reach the stage 4:

 1. Building version one — Foundational work
 2. Growing adoption — Have people using it
 3. Surviving the teenage years — Discovering real-world problems to solve